-Accuracy, Distortion and Truth In Silver Linings Playbook
+Accuracy, Distortion and Truth in Silver Linings Playbook

-The power of love in the movies, all audience members included
+The power of love in the movies, all audience members included.

 Posted Feb 11, 2013

-Psychologists and other mental health professional are touchy about how they are depicted in movies.
-So are doctors, police officers and lawyers.
+Psychologists and other mental health professionals are touchy about how they are depicted in movies.
+So are doctors, police officers, and lawyers.
 Given the widespread influence of movies, any profession is naturally going to be invested in whether its members are portrayed positively and accurately.
 After all, misrepresentations could potentially lead to public relations problems.
 In the case of psychotherapy, it might mean that someone will not seek help because they have developed a negative perception of counseling.
 Or in the case of mental disorder, inaccurate depictions could increase the stigmatization of various kinds of difficulties and diagnoses.

 However, as I point out in my book, The Psychology at the Movies, there is a danger in psychologists being too uptight and literal in commenting about Hollywood movies.
-Film makers are not in the same business as psychologists.
+Filmmakers are not in the same business as psychologists.
 Their job is to tell dramatic, compelling stories, and sometimes they distort reality in order to accomplish this task.

 The Best Picture Oscar-nominated Silver Linings Playbook is an excellent example of a film that is at once fairly accurate about a number of elements related to mental health, misleading about other elements, and yet ultimately true to its own artistic vision, benefiting the audience in the end.